2021-DEV2-047/TicTacToe/README.md

     - Diagonal row
   - When nobody win then it's a draw and a message is displayed
   - When the game is finished and players try to play, then retry game message is displayed
-  - When the winnerMessage is requested while the game is not finished, then the message is "The game is not yet over !".
+  - When a game begin, the the alertMessage show the player that need to play and show the player who should play at the end of each round

 # Build